Negele Borana

-Moyale town is greatly affected by the regional clashes between Borana and the Somali community.
+It is surrounded by Liben woreda.

 Overview

 The town is reported to have telephone service, a post office and electricity, as well as at least one primary and one secondary school, but no financial institutions.
 The electrical power was introduced by a branch of the Ethiopian Electric Light and Power Authority (EELPA), and in January 1961 a diesel-driven 120 kW electric power plant for the town was completed.
 A 2004 report states that Negele Borana is supplied with electricity by the Ethiopian Electric Power Corporation (the successor utility to the EELPA) from the national grid.
 There is also an airport.
-Negele Borana Military Base, an important installation of the Ethiopian Army, is located to the northeast.
+Negele Borana Military Base, an important installation of the Ethiopian Army, is located to the northeast of the city.
+A barrack revolt at this base on 12 January 1974 marked the beginning of the Ethiopian Revolution that overthrew the monarchy of Haile Selassie.

 Philip Briggs describes Negele Borana as "something of a frontier town, a cultural boiling pot that is predominantly Oromo but also has strong Somali, and Muslim influences. ...
 Negele Borana's distinctive character and cultural blend are personified in one of the most lively and absorbing markets in East Africa -- especially on Sundays when the camel market is held."